Different Forms of Art

 Hans Christian Andersen

-Key Characteristics of Music as an Art Form
+Characteristics of Music as a Form of Art

 Contemporary Forms of Art